 - Middlebury grant and loan financial aid is notavailable for:

-- Study in countries/programs where English is the official language or lingua franca (this includes Middlebury's affiliation with Lincoln College/Oxford University), except at the Centre for Medieval and Renaissance Studies or as part of an official exchange program
+- Study in countries/programs where English is the official language or lingua franca (this includes Middlebury's affiliation with Lincoln College/Oxford University), except at a Middlebury School Abroad or when a student is part of an official exchange program.

 - SIT Study Abroad programs, unless a student is studying in Africa or South Asia as a pre-approved IGS or IP&E major, according to the policies above (scholarships are available directly from SIT on a competitive basis)

 - International students who seek to study on an externally-sponsored program in their home country

 For more information, please see Student Financial Services and International Programs (www.middlebury.edu/offices/support/sfs/aid_apply/study_abroad and www.middlebury.edu/international/sa/guidelines).